bikdm12/rodeo2/README.md

 ## Usage
-By default genomic files are downloaded from NCBI just as in the original RODEO 2.
-To work with locally stored files a directory containing those files need to be specified:
+By default genomic files are downloaded from NCBI (just as in the original RODEO 2).
+To process the locally stored files you need to specify a directory:

 `python rodeo_main.py -d gbk_dir/ query`
 or
 `python rodeo_main.py --input_dir gbk_dir/ query`

-In this case directory gbk_dir/ must contain file query.gbk
+Genbank files must be named with query protein accsession number and bear an extension '.gbk'.
+Example: `gbk_dir/WP_020387003.1.gbk`

 # RODEO 2
 Welcome to the new RODEO!
 Exhaustive documentation on how RODEO2 should be used can be found on the [RODEO website.](www.ripprodeo.org) The explanation below is a brief summary of how to use RODEO.
 Please report any bugs either via GitHub or by contacting the developers directly.